Your selection "third countries | student with notification of admission | stay for a maximum of 6 months" resulted in the following information:

 Visa C or Visa D

-Students who are going to stay in Austria for less than six months can apply for a Visa C (for stays of up to 90 days) or for a Visa D (for stays of more than 90 days up to a maximum of 180 days) at the competent Austrian representative authority in their country of residence.
+Students who are going to stay in Austria for less than six months can apply for a Visa C (for stays of up to 90 days) or for a Visa D (for stays of from 91 days up to a maximum of 6 months) at the competent Austrian representative authority in their country of residence.
 These visas are free of charge.

 If you are going to stay for less than 90 days/three months, you do not need a visa if you are entitled to enter Austria without a visa.

 A Visa C permits you to enter all Schengen countries and to stay in those countries for a total period of 90 days within 180 days provided that you fulfil the general entry conditions.

 A Visa D entitles you to enter and stay in Austria.
 It can be granted for a duration of 91 days up to 6 months.
 Holders of a Visa D also enjoy freedom of movement to other Schengen countries for up to 90 days within a time period of 180 days provided that they fulfil the general entry conditions.

 You have to apply for the visa in person at the competent Austrian representative authority (embassy, consulate-general) in your country of residence before travelling to Austria.
 The visa will then be issued by that authority.